125 E. Walnut Street, Westerville, Oh 43081

 - Alternate Site - Updated 6.24.22

 - PLEASE READ FIRST - Please click HERE for important information regarding transportation services to and from alternate sites.

 - A separate form must be submitted for each student whose transportation to and from alternate site transportation is being requested.
-You will need to close the current form and click on the link below to start an additional form.
+You must close the current form and click on the link below to start an additional form.

 - You WILL receive an automated email with your submitted form attached.
 The email domain will be myscview.com.
 Please make sure you check any spam or junk folders for the response.
 It may take a few hours before the automated email is generated.